travis-ci/docs-travis-ci-com/blog/_posts/2013-04-23-new-vm-setup-for-private-project-testing.md

 3. The use of 'sudo' should not be required for commands like 'npm install', 'pip install' or 'gem install'.
 Removing the 'sudo' should make everything hum along nicely.

+4. Declaration of services required by your application is now mandatory to reduce the overhead of things running by default.
+See the [documentation](http://about.travis-ci.org/docs/user/database-setup/#Configure-Your-Projects-to-Use-Services-in-Tests) for details.

 If you experience any issues, please email us at [support@travis-ci.com](mailto:support@travis-ci.com), or pop into our Campfire room, and we would be more than happy to help :)

 Thanks to the awesome guys at [Blue Box](http://bluebox.net) for working with us closely to make this possible!